bananabrewery/TiltSense/README.md

 configuration.

 🛠️ **Ongoing development:**
-I have now completed a **TiltSense Firmware Builder** — a web app that generates fully customized firmware tailored to your specific setup, eliminating manual editing.
+A **TiltSense Firmware Builder** is available — a web app that generates fully customized firmware tailored to your specific setup, eliminating manual editing.

 - ✅ Which **Tilt hydrometers** are used, and their **colors**
 - 🆚 Whether they are **Tilt** or **Tilt Pro** versions